-This client is a self-employed general contractor who had been running his own business for years.
+This buyer was a self-employed general contractor who had been running his own business for years.

-Like many self-employed buyers, he had strong cash flow and money saved for a down payment, but his tax returns told a different story.
+Like many self-employed buyers, he had strong cash flow and enough money saved for a down payment, but his tax returns did not reflect what he was actually earning month to month.

 Because of business write-offs, his taxable income looked much lower than what he actually earned.